 How to Live With No Debt and No Credit Score

-Most people see debt as a necessary evil.
-The conventional wisdom is to use debt, but not go into a debt spiral.
-Still, it is possible to live—and thrive—without using debt or worrying about your credit scores.
-For some, there’s little choice in the matter: if you have bad credit, you’re at a disadvantage.
+Many people see debt as a necessary evil, but it still is possible to live—and thrive—without using debt or worrying about your credit scores.
+For some with bad credit histories, there’s little choice in the matter.
 Others simply hate the idea of borrowing, or their values can’t support borrowing money and paying interest.

 Saving More, Spending Less

-One of the biggest challenges of the debt-free lifestyle is that you have to pay for everything with cash, although it doesn’t necessarily have to be paper cash — it can be a debit card.
-This may not be a problem for your daily spending and regular expenses.
+One of the biggest challenges of the debt-free lifestyle is paying for everything with cash.
+It doesn’t have to be paper cash; it can be a debit card.
+For large purchases, this can be challenging.

 How to Spend Without a Credit Card

-- Day-to-day expenses: For everyday spending —groceries, errands, entertainment, and meals — you can pay for things with cash or a debit card.
+- Day-to-day expenses: You can pay everyday expenses—groceries, errands, entertainment, meals, etc.—with cash or a debit card.
 Cash makes budgeting easy if you use the envelope method, but keeping cash around is risky.
 A debit card linked to your checking account gives you all the convenience of a credit card, but you’ll only spend money that you actually have.

-- Monthly bills: If you’ve grown accustomed to paying monthly bills such as your mobile phone, utilities and gym membership with a credit card, that’s an easy habit to break.
-Switch to online bill payments so your bank sends funds to your biller, either by check or by electronic transfer.
+- Monthly bills: If you’ve grown accustomed to paying monthly bills such as your cell phone, utilities, or gym memberships with a credit card, that’s an easy habit to break.
+Switch to online bill payments so your bank sends funds to your biller by check or electronic transfer.
 Just like with a credit card, you can set things up so the payment goes automatically.
 Alternatively, you can pay these bills with your debit card.

-- Debit vs. credit cards: Whether they're prepaid or not, debit cards are riskier for everyday spending than credit cards.
+- Debit vs. credit cards: Debit cards and prepaid cards are riskier for everyday spending than credit cards.
 If somebody steals your debit card number and racks up charges, those funds come directly out of your checking account.
 You are generally protected from fraud and errors, but you’ll have to notify your bank quickly for the best protection.
 The real problem is that your account may temporarily get emptied, causing you to bounce payments, and this can result in a domino effect of messes to clean up.
-When your credit card number gets stolen, thieves spend the card issuer’s money — you don’t have to pay the bill for another 30 days, which gives you time to clean everything up without getting your checking account involved.
+When your credit card number gets stolen, thieves spend the card issuer’s money, which gives you time to clean up everything without getting your checking account involved.

 Buying a Home

 - Income: Another important factor is the income you have available to repay a mortgage loan.
-When doing manual underwriting—which is what you’ll need if you don’t have traditional credit—lenders most likely need to see your debt-to-income ratio below 43 percent, and lower is better.
+When doing manual underwriting—which is what you’ll need if you don’t have traditional credit—lenders most likely need to see your debt-to-income ratio less than 43 percent, and lower is better.

-- Reserves: It’s also helpful to have liquid cash reserves on hand — in other words, money in the bank.
+- Reserves: It’s also helpful to have money in the bank.
 If you’re a debt-free saver, you're probably there already.
 The more financially secure you are, the more likely you are to get approved, even without a credit history.

 - Stability: Lenders are looking for a sure thing, or at least as close to it as they can get.
-A long history of employment is helpful because it suggests that you will continue to earn a consistent income.
-The industry you work in can also be a factor — seasonal employment is less dependable, while a government job is often considered secure.
+A long history of employment is helpful because it suggests you will continue to earn a consistent income.
+The industry you work in also can be a factor.
+Seasonal employment is less dependable, while a government job often is considered secure.

 Should you Abandon Credit Entirely?

-Before you ditch debt for good, it’s worth knowing why you might want good credit so you can make a conscious decision to do without, with a full understanding of the pros and cons.
+Before you ditch debt for good, know why you might want good credit so you can make a more informed decision to do without.

 - It doesn’t have to cost money to build credit and maintain great credit scores.
 You only pay interest when you borrow money.
-If you don’t have to borrow, use a credit card for everyday spending and pay the card off every month.
-You have a 30-day grace period before interest costs are charged.
-You’ll never pay a penny in interest, you’ll maintain your credit, and you’ll have the added safety of a credit card.
+If you don’t have to borrow, use a credit card for everyday spending and pay off the card every month.
+You have a 30-day grace period before interest costs are charged, so you can never pay a penny in interest, maintain your credit, and have the added safety of a credit card.

 - You can’t erase the past.
-Even if you go debt-free, your credit history still exists and it can continue to cause problems.
-Those debts will fall off your credit reports eventually and collectors can't try to collect after the statute of limitations has run out, but that takes several years.
+Even if you go debt-free, your credit history still exists, and it can continue to cause problems.
+Debts will fall off your credit reports eventually, and collectors can't try to collect after the statute of limitations has run out, but that takes several years.

 - Spending is the problem.
 Credit cards and easy loans can lure you into a debt trap.
 Bad luck and health problems can make things worse.
-But for some people, the problem is just a matter of spending more than they can afford.
-Leaving credit and debt behind can quickly get rid of temptation, but a harder and more important task is to understand where your money goes and why you’ve spent the way you have.
-Make a plan you can stick to and your chances of success become much better.
+The most important task is to understand where your money goes and why you’ve spent the way you have.
+Make a realistic plan and your chances of success become much better.